 Highlights from Kew's 'Capturing Spring' photo challenge

 Throughout March and April 2012, we invited members of our 'Your Kew' and 'Natural Neighbourhood' Flickr groups to take part in our 'Capturing Spring' photo challenge.
-With many great photos being taken and shared, we invited Philip Smith, Director of the International Garden Photographer of the Year competition, to pick his favourites.
+With many great photos being taken and shared, we invited Philip Smith, Director of the

 Each month Philip Smith, Director of the International Garden Photographer of the Year competition, picks his favourite photos from Kew's Flickr Photo Challenge to share with you.
 His photography has featured in many magazines and books, including The English Garden, The Garden (RHS) and Gardeners’ World.
 His work has also featured in exhibitions at Kew Gardens and the Royal Horticultural Society at Wisley.
 Below you can see Philip's favourite photos from our 'Capturing Spring' photo challenge, which took place on Flickr throughout March and April 2012.

 This is a very well executed close up.
 As much thought has gone into the background as the main subject.
 The background is harmonious and doesn't fight for our attention.
 The photographer has used depth of field expertly to make sure the key area of the plant is sharply in focus, while much of the rest of the image is blurred - so as a viewer we are sure to focus our attention on the most satisfying part of the image.
 The light on this is beautiful - probably a dull day - but the low contrast brings out the colour beautifully as well as the texture of the delicate petals.
 I wish the photographer hadn't allowed the left hand petal to bump up against the frame.
 It looks uncomfortable!

 'Rainbow in the labs of MSB' by mrpaulinus